-1. SHOW A POWERPOINT WITH THE EXACT DIRECTIONS FROM THE TEST ALONG WITH IMPORTANT VOCABULARY
+1. SHOW A POWERPOINT OR HAND OUT THE EXACT DIRECTIONS FROM THE TEST TO REVIEW ALONG WITH IMPORTANT VOCABULARY

 2. CIRCLE KEY WORDS IN THE QUESTION AND CITE EVIDENCE IN THE TEXT

-I tell my students that it is ok to circle, underline, etc to help them find answers.
-When reading the question, they should circle any key words like the ones talked about in #1.
+Tell your students that it is ok to circle, underline, etc to help them find answers.
+When reading the question, they should circle any key words or action words.
+What is the question asking them to do?
 This will help them understand exactly what they need to do.
-I also tell them that they need to practice the strategies from all those lessons on citing evidence by underlining important information for the question.
-This example was taken from my Text Evidence resource.
+Then remind them about the strategies from Text Evidence lessons.
+If your state doesn't allow the use of highlighters during the test, then practice underlining important information for questions with a pencil.
+This example was taken from a Text Evidence resource.

 3. PREDICT THE ANSWER BEFORE LOOKING AT THE ANSWER CHOICES